 Pursuant to the terms of the merger agreement, \$99.0 million of the total \$355.0 million purchase price of the four vessels of Global Ship Lease's contracted fleet to be acquired in December 2008 has been prepaid by the issuance of 12,375,000 Class C common shares of GSL Holdings to CMA CGM.
 The balance of the purchase price of \$256.0 million will be settled from further borrowings under Global Ship Lease's credit facility.
 Global Ship Lease intends to borrow an additional \$82.0 million under its credit facility to purchase the final ship in its contracted fleet in July 2009.
+Further, Global Ship Lease recently agreed to purchase two 4,250 TEU newbuildings for \$77.4 million per vessel, of which 10% will be paid shortly and 90% will be paid upon delivery, which is expected to be in the fourth quarter of 2010.

-After the closing of the Merger and the purchase of the five ships in Global Ship Lease's contracted fleet, the total anticipated drawings from Global Ship Lease's credit facility will be \$605.9 million based on the proforma and without giving effect to the starting dividend or the proceeds of the exercise of the warrants, resulting in \$194.1 million of undrawn credit facility capacity which Global Ship Lease believes will be fully available to fund future ship purchases, for working capital, and for other corporate expenses.
+After the closing of the Merger, the purchase of the five ships in Global Ship Lease's contracted fleet and the purchase of the two 4,250 TEU newbuildings, the total anticipated drawings from Global Ship Lease's credit facility will be \$760.7 million based on the proforma without giving effect to the starting dividend or the proceeds of the exercise of the warrants and not taking account of cash generated from operations, resulting in \$39.3 million of undrawn credit facility capacity which Global Ship Lease believes will be fully available to fund future ship purchases, for working capital, and for other corporate expenses.